 With summer fast approaching in Vancouver, having an air conditioning system that is working is vital for enjoying a nice and cool house.
 Unfortunately, sometimes things go wrong, and your air conditioning system may need repair if it is not working.
-At NW HVAC Heating and Cooling in Vancouver, we want to ensure you can enjoy a nice cool home.
+At Northwest HVAC Heating & Cooling in Vancouver, we want to ensure you can enjoy a nice cool home.
 So, here are some things that may be the culprit of your A/C not blowing cool air.

 This May Be Why Your Air Conditioning System Isn’t Working